 Our approach to investing is evidence based.
-We know from decades of research, economic theory, and empirical observations that trying to forecast or beat the markets is futile.
+We know from decades of research, economic theory, and real-world observations that trying to forecast or beat the markets is futile.
 Instead, relying on evidence and reasoning can help improve the odds of investment success in the long term.

 What sort of competition do you face as an investor?

 Daily Average Of World Equity Trading In 2015

 Do you have to outsmart the market to be a successful investor?

 Financial markets have rewarded long-term, disciplined investors.
 People expect a positive return on the capital they invest, and historically, the equity and bond markets have provided growth of wealth that has more than offset inflation.
 Instead of fighting markets, let them work for you.

 When you try to outwit the market, you compete against the collective knowledge of all investors.
 By harnessing the market’s power, you put their knowledge to work in your portfolio.

 What are your chances of picking an investment fund that outperforms?